-All Music Education majors are expected to participate in at least one performing ensemble each semester and to attend concerts and recitals as determined by the Music faculty.
+All Music Business majors are expected to participate in at least one performing ensemble each semester and to attend performance classes, concerts and recitals as determined by the Music Faculty.
+Music Business majors are not required to fulfill the Division of Humanities foreign language requirement.